Z4kM4rm3l/northstar-chatbot/README.md

 - `templates/index.html` — Frontend UI
 - `requirements.txt` — Dependencies
 - `README.md` — This file
-- `demo_video.mp4` — 2-3 minute walkthrough of all use cases
+- Demo video — 2-3 minute walkthrough of all use cases